Summer 2023 | “Imagining the Departure Train”

 June 2022 | Private Launch

-The Departure Train team conducts an exclusive private launch for friends and supporters who have been waiting for the train’s arrival since 2018.
+The Departure Train team held a private launch for friends and supporters who had been waiting for the train’s arrival since 2018.